-- 25.1.1 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
+25.1 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
 A private fostering arrangement is one that is made privately (that is to say without the involvement of Birmingham Children's Trust) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or immediate relative.
-If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering. - 25.1.2 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step-parent. - 25.1.3 People become involved in private fostering for all kinds of reasons.
-Examples of private fostering include: - Children/young people who need alternative care because of parental illness; - Children/young people whose parents cannot care for them because their work or study involves long or antisocial hours; - Children/young people sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children/young people; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children/young people staying with families while attending a school away from their home area. - 25.1.4 There is a mandatory duty on the school to inform Birmingham Children's Trust of a private fostering arrangement this is done by contacting CASS (0121 303 1888).
+If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering.

+25.2 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a stepparent.

+25.3 People become involved in private fostering for all kinds of reasons.
+Examples of private fostering include:

+- Children/young people who need alternative care because of parental illness; - Children/young people whose parents cannot care for them because their work or study involves long or antisocial hours; - Children/young people sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children/young people; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children/young people staying with families while attending a school away from their home area.

+25.4 There is a mandatory duty on the school to inform Birmingham Children's Trust of a private fostering arrangement - this is done by contacting CASS (0121 303 1888).
 The Trust then has a duty to check that the child/young person is being properly cared for and that the arrangement is satisfactory.

+- 25.5 The school may make arrangements for pupils to stay with host families, for example during a foreign exchange trip or sports tour.
+Procedures set out in the statutory guidance must be followed to ensure hosting arrangements are as safe as possible. - 25.6 Schools cannot obtain criminal record information from the Disclosure and Barring Service about adults abroad.
+Where pupils stay with host families abroad, there will be an agreement and shared understanding of the safeguarding arrangements.
+The Designated Safeguarding Lead will ensure the arrangements are sufficient to safeguard pupils and include ensuring pupils understand who to contact should an emergency occur or a situation arise which makes them feel uncomfortable.

+26.0 Children and the Court System

+26.1 What is the purpose of the children's court:

+The role of the Children's Court is to ensure that the best interests of children are paramount to any proceedings.
+The court only deals with children and young people.
+If an adult - a parent, for example - is charged with a crime against a child, they go to a different court.

+26.2 Children with Family Members in Prison

+Around 200,000 children in England and Wales are affected by the imprisonment of a parent or family member each year.
+Grandparents and other members of the extended family often step in to look after the children when a parent, especially where a mother, is in prison.
+The sudden and unexpected imprisonment of a parent often causes great difficulties for the whole family.
+Children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.

-26.0 Links to additional information about safeguarding issues and forms of abuse
+27.0 Links to additional information about safeguarding issues and forms of abuse